daltonmatos/kk2-firmware/Readme.txt

 If you have a voltmeter you can input the voltage directly with 1/10V accuracy.
 No need to select one of the default offsets first.
 For maximum accuracy you can correct the offset in 0.025V steps afterwards.
 If, for example, your KK2 board shows 12.3V while your voltmeter reads 12.55V you should select "Modify Voltage (1/10)" and input 125 as the value (for 12.5V), then select "Adjust Offset Value" and increase this value by 2 (every increment adds 0.025V).
 This will trim the battery voltage offset with maximum accuracy and the monitored battery voltage is then read as 12.55V although it will be displayed as 12.5V.

+Some KK2 boards may have an unlinear ADC input circuit and this can make it impossible to get an accurate voltage reading for both 11.1V (3S) and 14.8V (4S) batteries.
+This problem can quite easily be solved by using one user profile for 3S batteries and another user profile for 4S batteries.
+You will then have to calibrate the battery voltage offset for each user profile.

 ESC calibration routine (no transmitter required)